sachinchoolur/lightGallery/site-astro/src/content/docs/getting-started.md

 ---
-title: 'JavaScript image gallery — get started'
+title: 'JavaScript image gallery, get started'
-description: 'Install lightGallery with npm or a CDN and build a responsive image and video gallery in a few lines of JavaScript — no dependencies, 13 plugins.'
+description: 'Install lightGallery with npm or a CDN and build a responsive image and video gallery in a few lines of JavaScript, no dependencies, 13 plugins.'
 lead: lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.
 date: 2020-10-06T08:48:57.000Z
 draft: false